Budaun gangrape: Police quiz accused priest | Law-Order

 The National Commission for Women (NCW) has taken note of the Budaun incident and sent a team of its members for a probe.

-''I think had she not gone out in the evening or if she was accompanied by any child of the family, perhaps this incident could have been avoided.
+''I think had she not gone out in the evening or if she was accompanied by a child of the family, perhaps the incident could have been avoided.
 But this was pre-planned as she was called through a phone call.
-She went (out) and then returned in such a state,'' she told reporters at the victim's village.
+She went (out) and returned in such a state,'' she told reporters at the victim's village.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)